EsriDE/typescript-widget-templates/templates/DerivedTemplate/Readme.md

 ## Compatibility
-Created and tested for Web AppBuilder 2.4, 2.5 and 2.6
+Created and tested for 2D apps in Web AppBuilder 2.4, 2.5 and 2.6

 ## Dependencies
+The original Esri Select widget.
+Original source code has been copied into this folder.

 ### Other Widgets
 None.